trimstray/nginx-admins-handbook/doc/RULES.md

 ###### Rationale

   > DNS CAA policy helps you to control which Certificat Authorities are allowed to issue certificates for your domain becaues if no CAA record is present, any CA is allowed to issue a certificate for the domain.

+  > The purpose of the CAA record is to allow domain owners to declare which certificate authorities are allowed to issue a certificate for a domain.
+They also provide a means of indicating notification rules in case someone requests a certificate from an unauthorized certificate authority.

+  > If no CAA record is present, any CA is allowed to issue a certificate for the domain.
+If a CAA record is present, only the CAs listed in the record(s) are allowed to issue certificates for that hostname.

 ###### Example